On the Krein-Rutman theorem and beyond: Parabolic equations

 On the other hand, the following H\"older regularity estimate \cite[Théorème~7.1]{MR192177} and \cite[Thm.~8.29]{MR0473443} (see also the original papers \cite{MR0093649,MR100158,MR170091}) of De Gorgi-Nash-Moser type \beqn \| f \|_{C^{\alpha}(\Omega)} \le C \, \| (\lambda - \LL ) f \|_{L^\infty(\Omega)} \eeqn holds true for some $\alpha =\alpha(a_{ij}) \in (0,1)$ and $C >0$.
 These last two pieces of information together and the fact that $f_0 \not\equiv 0$ imply that there exists a constant $\theta > 0$ such that $f_0 \ge \theta {\bf 1}_{B_R}$, and thus

 That is condition {\bf (i)} in Lemma~\ref{lem:Existe1-Spectre2bis}, so that condition \ref{H2} holds thanks to Lemma~\ref{lem:Existe1-Spectre2bis}.
-Presented in that way, the above estimate is not really constructive, but the constant $\theta := \inf_{B_R} (\kappa_1 - \LL )^{-1} {\bf 1}_{B_R} $ can also be considered as a geometric quantity associated to geometric properties of the operator and the domain.
+Presented in that way, the above estimate is not really constructive, but the constant $\theta := \inf_{B_R} (\kappa_1 - \LL )^{-1} {\bf 1}_{B_R} $ can also be considered as a geometric quantity associated to geometric properties of the operator and the domain. {\Blue In order to make the lower bound \ref{H2} constructive, we propose several strategies below, each one requiring additional mild assumptions about the coefficients and none being really better than the others.}

 {\bf First constructive argument for \ref{H2}.} In the case when $\LL$ is self-adjoint, that corresponds to the case $a_{ij} = a_{ji}$ and $b_i + \beta_i = 0$, we classically know (that has been recalled in Section~\ref{subsect:Exist1-discussion}, see \eqref{eq:lambda1=varSA}) that